DataBiosphere/tanagra/api/docs/CONTRIBUTING.md

 See [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html) for the Swagger API page.

 ### Adding dependencies
+**UPDATE: Dependency locking has been temporarily disabled because it's causing problems for collaborators.
+Planning to debug and add this back once we've debugged the problems.**

 We use [Gradle dependency locking](https://docs.gradle.org/current/userguide/dependency_locking.html) for building with deterministic dependencies.
 When adding a new dependency, use
 ```